Electrical Service in Genesee, Colorado

 Challenger panels aging out

-Most Genesee homes have Challenger panels from the 1980s-90s.
-These are now 30 to 40 years old.
+Genesee homes from the 1980s and 1990s were built when Challenger panels were common.
+Those panels are now 30 to 40 years old.
 They come up during resale inspections and can affect insurance underwriting.
-A panel evaluation determines which type you have and whether replacement is warranted.
+A panel evaluation determines what you have and whether replacement is warranted.

 Transfer switch installations